 [If you think you can judge others you are wrong]

 Back in September, God began teaching me about pride.
 However, it wasn’t until November, that I finally began to catch on.
-It was also then, that I began to realize this: It’s easy to recognize sin in others, it’s much more difficult to recognize it in yourself.
+It was also then, that I began to realize this: It’s easy to recognize sin in others, it’s much more difficult to recognize it in ourselves.

 I was becoming more impatient and frustrated with certain individuals.
 I was bothered enough that I ended up emailing a friend to blow off some steam.
 I realized later that I’d overreacted.
 It was stupid.
 I admitted this.
 However, at this point I hadn’t yet connected it to pride.